 Without more ado, let’s get down to seeing them now!

 Achieving and maintaining effective Project Management is one of the most important challenges for every company.
-And high-quality visualization of resource usage and activity processes is a great tool for significantly improving the overall performance at the end.
-Keeping that in mind, the we simply could not omit the information on how to properly represent project and resource data.
+And high-quality visualization of resource usage and activity processes is a great tool for significantly improving the overall performance of a project.
+Keeping that in mind, we cannot omit the information on how to properly represent projects and resource data.